 - Attention-deficit/hyperactivity disorder (ADHD) is the most common neurodevelopmental disorder among children, with an estimated prevalence of up to 10% of school-age children in the United States (U.S.).
-It is more common in boys than girls and frequently persists into adulthood (Feldman et al 2014).
-Epidemiologic studies of adult ADHD have estimated the current prevalence to be 4.4% in the U.S. (Bukstein 2018). - o In children, this chronic disorder is characterized by symptoms of hyperactivity, impulsivity, and/or inattention.
+It is more common in boys than girls and frequently persists into adulthood (Centers for Disease Control and Prevention [CDC] 2021, Feldman et al 2014).
+Epidemiologic studies of adult ADHD have estimated the current prevalence to be 4.4% in the U.S. (Bukstein 2021). - In children, this chronic disorder is characterized by symptoms of hyperactivity, impulsivity, and/or inattention.
 These symptoms affect cognitive, academic, behavioral, emotional, and social functioning (Krull 2019a).
 Common comorbid psychiatric disorders include oppositional defiant disorder, conduct disorder, depression, anxiety disorder, and learning disabilities (Krull 2019b).
-Approximately 20% of children with ADHD develop chronic tic disorders and approximately 50% of children with chronic tics or Tourette syndrome have comorbid ADHD (Krull 2018). - ADHD in adults is characterized by symptoms of inattention, impulsivity, and restlessness.
+Approximately 20% of children with ADHD develop chronic tic disorders and approximately 50% of children with chronic tics or Tourette syndrome have comorbid ADHD (Krull 2021b). - ADHD in adults is characterized by symptoms of inattention, impulsivity, and restlessness.
 Impairment in executive function and emotional dysregulation frequently occur.
-Common comorbid psychiatric disorders include mood and anxiety disorders, substance use disorder, and intermittent explosive disorder (Bukstein 2018). - For children < 17 years of age, the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5) diagnosis of ADHD requires ≥ 6 symptoms of hyperactivity and impulsivity or ≥ 6 symptoms of inattention.
-For adolescents ≥ 17 years of age and adults, ≥ 5 symptoms of hyperactivity and impulsivity or ≥ 5 symptoms of inattention are required. - The symptoms of hyperactivity/impulsivity or inattention must occur often; be present in more than 1 setting; persist for at least 6 months; be present before the age of 12 years; impair function in academic, social, or occupational activities; and be excessive for the developmental level of the child. - o Other physical, situational, or mental health conditions that could account for the symptoms must be excluded. - Treatment of ADHD may involve behavioral/psychologic interventions, medication, and/or educational interventions, alone or in combination (Krull 2019c). - o For preschool children (age 4 through 5 years), behavioral therapy is considered the first-line treatment; when medication is necessary, methylphenidate is generally recommended. - For children and adolescents with moderate to severe ADHD, medication and behavioral therapy are recommended.
-In general, stimulants are the first-line agents; however, non-stimulant medications may be more appropriate for certain children. - About 30% of patients do not respond to or may not tolerate the initial stimulant treatment.
+Common comorbid psychiatric disorders include mood and anxiety disorders, substance use disorder, and intermittent explosive disorder (Bukstein 2021). - For children < 17 years of age, the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5) diagnosis of ADHD requires ≥ 6 symptoms of hyperactivity and impulsivity or ≥ 6 symptoms of inattention.
+For adolescents ≥ 17 years of age and adults, ≥ 5 symptoms of hyperactivity and impulsivity or ≥ 5 symptoms of inattention are required. - The symptoms of hyperactivity/impulsivity or inattention must occur often; be present in more than 1 setting; persist for at least 6 months; be present before the age of 12 years; impair function in academic, social, or occupational activities; and be excessive for the developmental level of the child. - o Other physical, situational, or mental health conditions that could account for the symptoms must be excluded. - Treatment of ADHD may involve behavioral/psychologic interventions, medication, and/or educational interventions, alone or in combination (Krull 2020). - For preschool children (age 4 through 5 years), behavioral therapy is considered the first-line treatment; when medication is necessary, methylphenidate is generally recommended. - For children and adolescents with moderate to severe ADHD, medication and behavioral therapy are recommended.
+In general, stimulants are the first-line agents; however, nonstimulant medications may be more appropriate for certain children. - About 30% of patients do not respond to or may not tolerate the initial stimulant treatment.
 At least one-half of children who do not respond to one type of stimulant will respond to the other.
-If there is still no improvement, consideration should be given to switching to or adding a non-stimulant ADHD medication (Pharmacist's Letter 2015, Krull 2019d). - Multiple agents are currently approved by the Food and Drug Administration (FDA) for the treatment of ADHD.
-They include central nervous system (CNS) stimulants (amphetamine- and methylphenidate-based formulations), as well as non-stimulants: a selective norepinephrine reuptake inhibitor (SNRI), atomoxetine, and 2 alpha2-adrenergic agonists, clonidine extended-release (ER) and guanfacine ER. - o Due to the potential for abuse, the stimulant agents are classified as Schedule II controlled substances. - Several stimulants are also approved for the treatment of narcolepsy and exogenous obesity; the use of stimulants for the treatment of obesity will not be covered in this review.
-Lisdexamfetamine dimesylate is the only FDA-approved drug for the treatment of binge eating disorder (BED). - In August of 2018, an extended-release methylphenidate capsule (Jornay PM) was approved by the FDA.
-In addition, an orally disintegrating amphetamine sulfate tablet (Evekeo ODT) was also approved in late January 2019.
-Launch dates have not yet been announced for either product. - Medispan Classes: ADHD Agents Amphetamines, Dexmethylphenidate, Methylphenidate, Selective Alpha Adrenergic Agonists, Selective Norepinephrine Reuptake Inhibitor
+If there is still no improvement, consideration should be given to switching to or adding a nonstimulant ADHD medication (Pharmacist's Letter 2015, Krull 2021a). - Multiple agents are currently approved by the Food and Drug Administration (FDA) for the treatment of ADHD.
+They include central nervous system (CNS) stimulants (amphetamine- and methylphenidate-based formulations), as well as nonstimulants: 2 selective norepinephrine reuptake inhibitors (SNRIs) atomoxetine and viloxazine extended-release (ER); and 2 alpha2-adrenergic agonists clonidine ER, guanfacine ER. - Due to the potential for abuse, the stimulant agents are classified as Schedule II controlled substances. - Several stimulants are also approved for the treatment of narcolepsy and exogenous obesity; the use of stimulants for the treatment of obesity will not be covered in this review.
+Lisdexamfetamine dimesylate is the only FDA-approved drug for the treatment of binge eating disorder (BED). - Medispan Classes: ADHD Agents Amphetamines, Dexmethylphenidate, Methylphenidate, Selective Alpha Adrenergic Agonists, Selective Norepinephrine Reuptake Inhibitor